hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 	- Estimation of size (normalization) factors using the median of ratios method, similar to DESeq2

-	- Normalization of estimated counts using size factors
+	- Normalization of estimated counts using size factors (est. counts / size factors)

 	- Filtering of low abundance transcripts (< 5 est counts in more than 47% of the samples)